August, 2020: Through Their Eyes: COVID-19 Chronicles with Grace Muimi

 There’s an incredible community of monthly donors who have come alongside you in supporting clean water in Karuli.
 Month after month, their giving supports ongoing sustainability programs that help this community maintain access to safe, reliable water.
 Read more…

-Karuli Community, Kenya now has a new water source thanks to your donation.
-A hand-dug well was constructed adjacent to a sand dam.
-Once it rains, the dam will build up sand that both stores and naturally filters water available at the hand-dug well.
+Karuli Community, Kenya now has a new source of water thanks to your donation.
+A new dam was constructed on the riverbed, which will build up sand to raise the water table and naturally filter water.
 Community members also attended hygiene and sanitation training, and plan to share what they learned with their families and neighbors.

 Our main contact for the Kyeni kya Karuli Self-Help Group is Austin Mumo.
 He is the field officer responsible for groups in the Waita region.
 Mr. Mumo worked with the group chairman, who in turn informed the community members on a date and venue for hygiene and sanitation training.
 The training was held at the homestead of Rose Muimi, a group member.

 Trainer Veronica Matolo arrived to find a good attendance of 24.
 It was a sunny day of training and there was not enough shade.
 As the sun moved, we moved our chairs into the shade again.
 The homestead wasn't ideal because of a busy road nearby, so it took extra concentration for us to teach and the participants to learn.

 Every attendee was very willing to take part in the training and learn new concepts.
 Women generally expressed more interest in learning the different ways of maintaining high levels of cleanliness at the homesteads, since women are traditionally seen as those most responsible for water and hygiene-related activities.